 CONTRACTOR SIGNATURE STATE AGENCY SIGNATURE

 By: By:

 Jonathan Bick

 Printed Name Printed Name

 Title: Title: Director, DHPCO

 Date: Date:

 State Agency Certification: In addition to the acceptance of this contract, I also certify that original copies of this signature page will be attached to all other exact copies of this contract.

-STATE OF NEW YORK)) SS
+STATE OF NEW YORK) SS.:

-County of) ••
+County of)

-personally appeared proved to me on the basis of satisfa subscribed to the within instrument in his/her/their/ capacity(ies), and th ctory eviden and acknow at by his/he he year, before me, the undersigned, , personally known to me or ace to be the individual(s) whose names(s) is (are) aledged to me that he/she/they executed the same pr/their signature(s) on the instrument, the sh the individual(s) acted, executed the
+personally appeared proved to me on the basis of satisfactory subscribed to the within instrument and in his/her/their/ capacity(ies), and that b in the year, before me, the undersigned, , personally known to me or y evidence to be the individual(s) whose names(s) is (are) acknowledged to me that he/she/they executed the same by his/her/their signature(s) on the instrument, the of which the individual(s) acted, executed the

 (Notary)

 ATTORNEY GENERAL Thomas P. DiNapoli STATE COMPTROLLER

 Title: Title:

 Date: Date: